Vertebrate testing (toxicology)

 - What this means for applicants

-- Adverse data
+- Adverse data (local link)

 Regulation 1107/2009 came into force on 14 June 2011 and lays down a number of requirements aimed at avoiding unnecessary testing on vertebrate animals, where alternative methods are available, avoiding duplicate testing and prescribing sharing of tests and studies involving vertebrate animals.

 - testing on vertebrate animals for the purposes of this Regulation shall be undertaken only where no other methods are available.